tuchanski/easylib/README.md

 - **Maven 3.x**
 - **Spring Boot 3.x**
 - **PostgreSQL** (or another database supported by Spring Data JPA)

-<br>**Note:** If you are using a different database, make sure to include the appropriate database driver dependency in your `pom.xml`.
+**Note:** If you are using a different database, make sure to include the appropriate database driver dependency in your `pom.xml`.

 ### Installation